India restores 4G mobile internet in Kashmir after 550 days | ExBulletin

 Officials also argued that such security measures were needed to better integrate the region with India, boost greater economic development, and stop threats from anti-national elements and Pakistan.

-Many Kashmiri, however, see the move as part of the beginning of colonial colonialism aimed at engineering a demographic change in India only in the Muslim-majority region.
+Many Kashmiri, however, see the movement as part of the beginning of colonialism aimed at creating a demographic change in India only Muslim majority region.

-Digital rights activists have repeatedly denounced restrictions on the internet, saying they represented a new level of government control over information.
+Digital rights activists have consistently denounced and restricted internet restrictions represented a new level of government control over information.
 They were also criticized by lawmakers in Europe and the US, who called on the government to end the curbs.

+Omar Abdullah, the region’s former top elected official who was jailed for several months in 2019, welcomed the internet restoration.
+“Better late than never,” he wrote on Twitter.

+Others criticized such voices, saying the internet is among the fundamental rights.

 India often uses mobile internet services in parts of the region as a tactic during counter-insurgency operations and anti-India protests.